andyjmorgan/HorizonRemotePCHelperScripts/README.md

 ﻿# Horizon Remote PC Helper Scripts

  The following repo is a library of scripts to help push, report and identify remote machines with the aim to add the machines to a Horizon Manual pool for remote access.

+ This script has been primarily written for Windows 10 endpoint targets and requires Powershell Remoting (invoke-command) in order to perform the queries.

+ This script can do all or some of the required tasks, depending on what you need.

 # Deploying the agent to remote machines: